Jim Boggia

 Jim Boggia is a pop singer-songwriter based in Philadelphia.
-In 1998, he co-wrote the song "Glory" which reached No. 1 on the Billboard charts.

 Early life

 Jim Boggia was born in Royal Oak, Michigan.
 At birth, he was declared legally blind in his left eye.
 He began playing the guitar at age five, encouraged by his musician father.
 In 1982 he graduated from Fenton High School in Fenton, Michigan.
 Boggia eventually moved to Philadelphia to work as a customer service representative in a high-tech studio equipment company.

 Career

 Boggia later quit his job and began his musical career by doing session work, jingles, and writing songs for other musical artists.
 He played or toured with various artists including Juliana Hatfield, Jill Sobule, Amanda Marshall, and Bernadette Peters.
 In 1998 he formed a band with Mike Frank, Kevin Hanson, Erik Johnson, and Steve Beskrone.
 The same year he and Andy Kravitz wrote a single for Christian singer Jaci Velasquez called "Glory".
-The album went gold and the song reached # 1 on the Billboard charts.
+The album went gold and the song reached # 1 on the Billboard Christian charts.
 He was also a member of the band 4 Way Street along with Ben Arnold, Scott Bricklin and Joseph Parsons.

 In 2001, Boggia released his first full-length solo studio album Fidelity is the Enemy.
 The track "Several Thousand" was featured on the ABC show Men in Trees.

 In 2005, Boggia released a follow-up album, Safe in Sound.
 The song "Live the Proof" appeared in a BlackBerry commercial.

 He released a third album on August 5, 2008, entitled Misadventures in Stereo.
 The album features collaborations with lyricist Tony Asher, NRBQ guitarist Big Al Anderson, and singer songwriter David Poe.
 He also released a mono mix of the album on August 19, 2008, that was issued in the vinyl format.